 Why are Cockroaches Nocturnal?

 Cockroaches, like many other insects and animals, have adapted to a nocturnal lifestyle for various advantageous reasons.
-Let’s delve into these factors:
+Let’s discuss these factors:

 Less Predation